ResonantHbbHgg/bbggLimits/README.md

 re-weighting to various benchmark points, etc.).
 In order to run just one limit you need `scripts/pyLimits.py`.
 Minimal options for the *SM* point are:
 ```
-pyLimits.py -f conf_default.json -o outputDirName --nodes SM
+pyLimits.py -f conf_default.json -o outDir --nodes SM
 ```
-*Important*: one has to specify the location of the inpot limit trees in `conf_default.json` file.
+*Important*: one has to specify the location of the input limit trees in `conf_default.json` file.
 The above command must be run on _lxplus_, if the input root files are located on EOS.
 The `pyLimits.py` script would call _runFullChain()_ method which is implemented in